SunTrust understands how overwhelming paying for college can be.

 The Cosigner Release process is simple!

-- After the required on-time payments have been made (see below for details), call American Education Services to request a Cosigner Release Application
+- After the required monthly principal and interest payments have been made on-time (see below for details), call American Education Services to request a Cosigner Release Application

 - If the student borrower is eligible to apply, an application and instructions will be mailed